-The Koppen climate classification catalogues Earth’s types of environments.
-In the eyes of Koppen, they are tropical, dry, temperate, continental and polar.
+The Koppen climate classification catalogs Earth’s types of environments, which include tropical, dry, temperate, continental, and polar.

 All living things rely on each other in the food chain.
 Energy transfers through living organisms from predators, herbivores, producers and decomposers.

 The biosphere is the layer of Earth where life exists.
 You, me, plants, insects bacteria and all living things on land, air and oceans are the biosphere.

 Food for thought, the nutrient cycle constantly exchanges inorganic and organic matter back and forth in the environment.
 It’s just recycled back and forth.

 Biodiversity or “biological diversity” refers to the variety or genetic diversity of species in an ecosystem.
 Ecosystems rely on biodiversity for resiliency.